Information relating to Coronavirus

 - You sanitise and wash your hands regularly.

-- Wear a face mask when circulating around the building, but can be removed when taking part in your activity.
+- that you consider wearing a face mask when circulating around the building but removing when taking part in your activity.

 - Use the wipes and spray provided to wipe down equipment before and after use.

 - Follow the signage around the building to ensure there is a safe follow for everyone.

 - Keep a safe distance from other visitors.

 - You stay at home if you or anyone in your household shows signs of Covid-19.